Frequently Asked Questions

 Where is Punjab?

 Punjab is a state in northern India.
 A composite of the Persian words for five and water, Punjab means “Land of Five Rivers.”
-Covering 19,445 miles, Punjab’s population is approximately 24.28 million, 60 percent of which is Sikh, though the state also includes Hindus, Muslims, Christians, and Jainists.
+Covering 19,445 square miles, Punjab’s population is approximately 27.74 million, 63 percent of which is Sikh, though the state also includes Hindus, Muslims, Christians, and Jains.
 The official language of Punjab is Punjabi.

 Sometimes, Punjab is referred to as a region, which in addition to including the state of Punjab, also encompasses central Pakistan and other parts of India.
 For Ensaaf’s purposes, when referring to Punjab, we are speaking about the Indian state, not the region.